fasten-project/fasten/analyzer/debian-license-detector/README.md

 </p>
 <br/>

-# Part of the pipeline antecedent to this plugin
+# Part of the pipeline antecedent to this plugin (to be updated to the Debian/C use case)

 ```
 +------------+             +-----------+                +------------------+   +----------------+   +--------------+